NEW! Tynker Supports Coding in Minecraft: Education Edition

 Adding coding to the equation creates even more possibilities.
-Instead of building by hand, students can use code to programmatically generate structures – or even to create their own mini-games within Minecraft!
+Instead of building by hand, students can use code to generate structures programmatically – or even to create their own mini-games within Minecraft for school!

-As they build, students learn programming and computational thinking fundamentals, like sequencing, loops, pattern recognition, conditionals, variables, functions, and more – not to mention skills like problem solving, collaboration, and resilience.
+As they engage in Minecraft Education play, students learn programming and computational thinking fundamentals, like sequencing, loops, pattern recognition, conditionals, variables, functions, and more – not to mention skills like problem-solving, collaboration, and resilience.

 Using Tynker with Minecraft: Education Edition

-It is really easy to use Tynker with Minecraft: Education Edition because Tynker is fully integrated into the Code Builder and can run alongside Minecraft.
+It is really easy to use Tynker with a Minecraft Edu download, because Tynker is fully integrated into the Code Builder and can run alongside Minecraft.
 With Tynker, students can use block-based coding to create programs, then click the “Play” button to immediately test out their code in Minecraft.